-Michael J. McLaughlin is an Associate at Butler who joined the firm in 2012.
+Michael J. McLaughlin is a Senior Associate at Butler who joined the firm in 2012.
 Working in the Philadelphia office, Michael is focused on areas that involve first-party coverage and casualty defense litigation.
 He also has experience with bad faith litigation, representing insurers in state and federal courts, and has defended insured and self-insured clients in personal injury, premises liability, and product liability cases.
 Michael is skilled in oral argument, alternative dispute resolution, pleading and brief drafting, and taking depositions, and has been successful in obtaining favorable rulings in numerous cases.
 He has also supervised residential and commercial property inspections throughout the mid-Atlantic.

 His past experience involved working as a law clerk for Judge Susan Peikes Gantman of the Pennsylvania Superior Court.
 Michael received his Doctor of Jurisprudence, with honors, from Temple University’s James E. Beasley School of Law in 2008.

 - Arcadia University